devbharat/PX4-JuliaSim-Demo/Tools/px4_lockstep_julia/docs/design.md

 ## Fixed-step configuration

-There is no separate "fixed-step engine" anymore.
-If you want a traditional fixed physics step (for example to match an older simulator or to run simple regressions), configure the canonical engine with a physics axis:
+There is no separate "fixed-step engine".
+If a traditional fixed physics step is required (for example to match an older simulator or to run simple regressions), configure the canonical engine with a physics axis:

 - populate `timeline.phys` with a uniform `0:dt_phys:t_end` microsecond-quantized axis